 - Better management of documentation and related data

-- Automated management of sales, inventory and billing
+- Automated management of sales, inventory, and billing

 Why should you care if your warehouse is smart or not?

 It’s been proven that automation increases productivity, so if you decide to make your warehouse smart, you need to automate each and every process formerly done by just human workers.
-A smart warehouse will make your stock safe, business management efficient and productivity increased overall.
+A smart warehouse will make your stock safe, business management efficiency, and productivity increased overall.

 Even if your business is small and you have a limited budget, you can still get your warehouse automated.
 You might not be able to get advanced robots or drones, but packing machines and other systems for automation can often be acquired.
 A smart warehouse, in addition to boosting productivity and efficiency, will also help to eliminate many HR-related issues.

 The next question that often comes to mind is which is better: human workers or automation?
-The answer is ultimately that automation under human guidance generally works best.
+The answer is ultimate that automation under human guidance generally works best.
 Humans and machines working together can be seen in successfully-operated warehouses all around the world.

-Humans vs. automation
+Humans vs. Automation

 - Automation increases speed and productivity.
-Humans will work at their own pace and might not be able to complete their quotas or deadlines on-time.
+Humans will work at their own pace and might not be able to complete their quotas or deadlines on time.

 - Automation greatly helps reduce overall error rates and helps to fully remove any human errors that could have a negative impact on the warehouse.